 Barcelona’s expensive new signing, José Cano, known by the diminutive ‘Canito’, epitomised late 1970s glamour — designer clothes, fast cars and a revolving cast of girlfriends.
 Naturally blessed with the skill and physique that made him a classy operator on the field, a fact recognised by his recent international call up, Canito had the world at his feet.

-However, as with Tony Manero, Travolta’s seminal character from “Saturday Night Fever” — life away from the bright lights was an altogether more complex affair.
+Yet, just like Tony Manero, Travolta’s seminal character from “Saturday Night Fever” — life away from the bright lights was an altogether more complex affair.
 The road he had travelled had been humble and heartbreaking.
 To have overcome that to be plastered over every newspaper as the future of FC Barcelona was remarkable.
 Sadly, the journey that lay ahead was no less complicated and was ultimately tragic.

 Rexach: “Iba vestido como un artista de cine, era todo un dandi.
 Cada día vestía diferente.
 Lo recuerdo apareciendo… twitter.com/i/web/status/1…—